 The emails started coming in.
 Not spam or junk as I initially suspected, but thoughtful advice offered in earnest, from people I didn’t know, from places as diverse as Swat in Pakistan to San Francisco in the US.
 This was in response to my story, “I Fell Among Doctors”, published earlier in The News and a blog All Things Pakistan.

-In that story, I had passingly mentioned about an APPNA event in Washington DC, where a Pakistani-American man, in a hurry to not miss his maghrib prayer, had asked me for the direction of the qibla.
-And I had, without a second thought, pointed westward, the general direction of the qibla in Pakistan whereas the qibla in North America is eastward.
+In the story, I had passingly mentioned a Pakistani-American man at an APPNA event in Washington DC, who, in a hurry to not miss his maghrib prayer, had asked me about the direction of the qibla.
+And I had, without thinking, pointed westward, the general direction of the qibla in Pakistan whereas the qibla in North America is eastward.

 In the mail I received, there were a few ‘sermons’ and a few admonitions, but most of it was advice, offered in earnest and meant to be helpful.